LEARN Journal

-The Language Education and Acquisition Research Network Journal is a bi-annual, peer-reviewed academic journal focused on the field of applied linguistics, particularly the study and learning of English.
+The LEARN Journal: Language Education and Acquisition Research Network is a bi-annual, peer-reviewed academic journal focused on the field of applied linguistics, particularly the study and learning of English.
 The journal was established in 2013 and is published by the Language Institute at Thammasat University.

 History

 In its current form, the Journal was previously published as the Language Institute Journal beginning in 2003.
 In 2013, the Journal changed its name to the Language Education and Acquisition Research Network (LEARN) Journal.

+Reputation

-ReputationLEARN Journal is one of two Scopus-indexed journals that focus on language studies in Thailand.
+LEARN Journal is one of two Scopus-indexed journals that focus on language studies in Thailand.

 Accessibility

 The journal publishes all material in open access format.